 It is amazingly simple to make beef stock in a couple of hours in an electric pressure cooker like the Instant Pot.
 Oh, and you can also call it “beef broth” or “bouillon” or even “bone broth” if you want.
 It’s a terrific stock base for making sauces and gravies and freezes very easily.
 We put ours in pint freezer containers.
+Thus you are maximizing effective work time, the types of alkaline water and reducing the instances of staff needing to leave their work area to get a drink.

 So, all we did was take some left over beef ribs from our holiday roast.
 We froze them last month and got them out for this recipe.
 You can just as well use steak bones.
 Those used in long cooking pot roasts would be less useful because the stewing process leaches out the flavors your want to capture.
 Here are our ingredients.